What is the difference between an authority site versus a pure seo approach for marketing?

-Authority can be a difficult concept to grasp for some people, but I find the people who struggle most are those who are already successful using another strategy.
+Authority marketing can be a difficult concept to grasp for a lot of people, but I find the people who struggle the most with the concept are those who are already successful in using another strategy.

 Before I describe it, let me give you some background.

-Today I am traveling down to the big smoke and staying with my big bro while I spend a few days hanging out with affiliate folks at A4UExpo.
+Today, as I write this, I am on a train traveling down to the big smoke (ye olde London Towne).
+I will be staying with my big brother while I do a talk and spend a few days hanging out with affiliate folks at A4UExpo.
 This show is going to be jammed packed with affiliates and those who want to be.

 You will find the smarter affiliates are building blogs, and the more advanced bloggers are dabbling in PPC, but why?

-Authority Builds Protection
+1. Authority Sites Build Protection

-The standard route for an affiliate is:
+The standard route for a niche site builder or affiliate blogger is:

 - Find a profitable niche

-- Create a search-friendly site
+- Create a search-friendly site structure

 - Build links

-Some folks use PPC instead of SEO, but it comes down to the right products, for the right audience, and sending a ton of traffic at well converting pages.
+Some folks use PPC instead of SEO, but it comes down to the right products, for the right audience, and sending a ton of traffic at well-converting pages.

 So what’s the problem?

-Authority Link Building Versus Affiliate Link Building
+2. Authority Link Building Versus Affiliate Link Building

 - Emailing for swaps?